 Who are the dispensers of runes.

 The priestess of the eldest Norn Skuld (“that which should become, or that needs to occur” ) interpreted the bindrune as coming from two runes – Algis – protection of the Gods, and Tiwaz – (or Tyr, after the god of war, law and justice) tactical genius, courage, bravery.
 In combination, this bindrune meant that I either had already, or would come to achieve something great, that would bring me great honour, and which was protected by the Gods.
 Later on I learned that this bindrune is virtually identical to the life and death rune or the Wendehorn.
-The wendehorn symbolizes life and death or the hieros gamos (sacred marriage) of male and female, or the tree of life.
+The wendehorn symbolizes life and death, the hieros gamos (sacred marriage), or the tree of life.

 From all of this divine coincidence, I figured the Gods were sending me a message, and that I’d been meant to take this fall.
 My head hurt a bit.
 It wasn’t until a week or so later that I learned I’d had a serious brain injury, and I spent the next three months recovering, in fear of losing not only my brain, but my livelihood.